 When we film with students, we always ask them to not look at us sat behind the camera, but to look into the lens (creating a better connection with the viewer.)
 In the past, this was a constant challenge to get right, with many takes delivered again because students would look up for confirmation that they’d done a good job.

 Now, students just get it.
 They know that if they mess up a line, they pause and deliver it again, knowing that we can edit it out.
-They instinctively look into the camera, channeling their inner YouTuber.
+They instinctively look into the camera, channelling their inner YouTuber.
 And universities are realising the power student to student communication has.

 2. Students today are more aware of their health

-10 years ago, regularly going to the gym was reserved for the rugby lads and the ultra competitive, fitness obsessed students.
-Now, it’s commonplace, with gym sessions nestled neatly into a students’ already busy schedule.
+10 years ago, regularly going to the gym was reserved for the rugby lads and the ultra-competitive, fitness-obsessed students.
+Now, it’s commonplace, with gym sessions nestled neatly into a student’s already busy schedule.